cth/QsubCmds.jl/README.md

 myjob=pipeline(`do_work`, stdout=pipeline(`sort`, "out.txt"), stderr="errs.txt")
 ```

+Julia shell commands will be compiled into suitable shell script strings handling escaping in a sensible way.

 External commands like these, can via this package be submitted run as a cluster job using the `qsub` function,

 ```julia
 job=qsub(myjob)
 ```

+The `qsub` command is also capable of taking `String`s or an Array (any mix of strings/T<:AbstractCmd} which will launch a job-array rather than just a single job.

 This wil not block, but will immediately return the `job`.
 Usually, this is what one would want since such jobs
 may be rather time-consuming.
 However, to wait for the job to finish, we can use `qwait` which blocks until